-Startup creation involves implementation of some innovations and know-how.
-The whole process of scientific researches and development of new products was very expensive: in order to bring a new product to the market you had to (in most cases) open a new production factory.
+Startup creation involves the implementation of some innovations and know-how.
+The whole process of scientific researches and development of new products was very expensive: in order to bring a new product to the market, you had to (in most cases) open a new production factory.
 Scientists lack those money, so this activity was a prerogative of states or big corporations.
 In other words, the rich get richer.
-Only some time later the technological progress allowed ordinary people to open their own business or factory to make business field more diversified.
+Only some time later the technological progress allowed ordinary people to open their own business or factory to make the business field more diversified.

 At the moment everything you need to create a startup is a notebook.
 It’s not a joke.
 For example, you can easily create a working prototype of any popular services in just a few days while sitting in your favorite sofa.
 Then this prototype will act as a basis for a big company.
 As simple as that.